SummaryRead the full fact sheet

 Treatment of essential tremor

-- other drugs, including tranquillisers
+- other medications, including tranquillisers

 - deep brain stimulation, a surgically implanted device that helps to short-circuit the impulses or brain waves causing the tremor